 Melanie Davies is a Ward Sister in a hospital in Swansea.
-Having worked as a nurse for 20 years, Melanie can speak volumes for the advantages of training, working and living in Wales.
+Having worked as a nurse for over 25 years, Melanie can speak volumes for the advantages of training, working and living in Wales.
 Melanie was named The Royal College of Nursing ‘Nurse of the Year’ for 2017 for her work championing the wellbeing of people with learning disabilities.

-“Delivering these new concepts and making it a success was challenging, but resulted in my award for ‘Nurse of the Year 2017 from the Royal College of Nursing.
+“Delivering these new concepts and making it a success was challenging but resulted in my award for ‘Nurse of the Year 2017’ from the Royal College of Nursing.
 It’s an honour to be recognised for your work, but I couldn’t have done it without the fantastic team behind me.
 I’m proud to have changed attitudes and behaviours towards patients, advanced by continuous support from NHS Wales in the country of its birth.

 “Aside from working in Wales, the beautiful landscape and beach life are impossible to miss here.
 I love being surrounded by the beaches and countryside.
 An active lifestyle mixed with a fulfilling nursing career are my reasons for encouraging nurses looking for a career change to put Wales at the forefront of their choices.”